jesse-c/clevis-action/README.md

 - The configuration file is not found or invalid
 - Any checked links have mismatched values
 - Required inputs are missing (e.g., `link-key` for `show` command)

+## Releases

+Run manually the `CD` flow.
+Optionally specify a version.